Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Face Hallucination Evaluation via Downstream Tasks

 \subsubsection{Experimental settings}

 We use the ``recognition via hallucination” scheme to conduct experiments on \textbf{Multi-PIE}~\cite{gross2010multi}.
-First, we split the Multi-PIE face images according to the identity ID and construct subject disjoint training and testing sets.
+First, we split the Multi-PIE face images according to the identity and construct disjoint subject training and testing sets.
 Then, we train the competing methods on the training set and conduct face recognition experiments on the testing set.
 Here, we choose the frontal HR face images of testing individuals to form our testing set.
 We apply the four masking types in Fig.~\ref{fig-parsing} for each HR face.
 These masking types simulate the most common occlusions in the real world.
-For example, masking mouths simulates wearing masks, and masking eyes simulates wearing glasses.
-Subsequently, we generate occluded LR faces by downsampling and transforming the masked HR ones.
-Finally, we use a SotA pre-trained face recognition model~\cite{Liu_2017_CVPR} to conduct face recognition experiments on occluded LR faces and hallucinated non-occluded HR faces generated by compared methods.
+For example, masking mouths simulates wearing masks, and masking eyes mimic wearing glasses.
+Finally, we use an off-the-shelf face recognition model~\cite{Liu_2017_CVPR} to conduct face recognition experiments on occluded LR faces and hallucinated non-occluded HR faces generated by compared methods.